 “The Torah obligates that in matters of health one must consult with a doctor and obey his instructions.
 Now, there are two approaches to medicine, one being healing through finding a cure for a current illness, and the second being preventive medicine.
 It is clearly understood that preventive medicine is the ideal and most desirable any way you look at it, including cost, not to mention the fact it prevents illness and suffer r”l.
 In addition, it prevents needing to resort to more complex medical intervention such as surgery, which is sometimes necessary when dealing with an existing condition.
 In order for preventive medicine to be most beneficial, it requires one to commence prevention at the earliest possible age, beginning with vaccinations, brushing the teeth to prevent cavities, and a balanced diet etc.”

 2. Doctors have the Torah right to administer preventive medicine in the form of vaccines:

 “In reply to your query as to whether doctors are [according to Torah] only permitted to heal a current condition or may also administer preventive medicine, such as vaccines.
 Preventive medicine has been administered by the most distinguished Gedolei Yisrael on a regular basis.”

 3. One is to take vaccines and rely on the medical community and its successful administration:

 “The deaths that resulted in America from vaccinations occurred at the early onset of the use of the vaccine, prior to its conclusive ingredient list being established.
-Now, however, after several months of experience with the vaccine and its medical corroboration, there is no worry at all against taking it, and on the contrary [one is to do so].”
+Now, however, after several months of experience with the vaccine [this is no longer the case].
+Thus, after verifying the reliability of [the company who] manufactured the vaccine, there is no worry at all against taking it, and on the contrary [one is to do so].”